OpenBMB/ToolBench/README.md

 ## 🤖Model

-We release the [ToolLLaMA-7b](https://huggingface.co/ToolBench/ToolLLaMA-7b), [ToolLLaMA-7b-LoRA](https://huggingface.co/ToolBench/ToolLLaMA-7b-LoRA) and [ToolLLaMA-2-7b](https://huggingface.co/ToolBench/ToolLLaMA-2-7b) models, which are both trained on the released dataset in a multi-task fashion.
+We release the [ToolLLaMA-2-7b-v2](https://huggingface.co/ToolBench/ToolLLaMA-2-7b-v2) which is trained on the latest version data, and [ToolLLaMA-7b-v1](https://huggingface.co/ToolBench/ToolLLaMA-7b-v1), [ToolLLaMA-7b-LoRA-v1](https://huggingface.co/ToolBench/ToolLLaMA-7b-LoRA-v1) which are trained on the 0801 version data.
+All models are trained on the released dataset in a multi-task fashion.
 We also release the [tool retriever](https://huggingface.co/ToolBench/ToolBench_IR_bert_based_uncased) trained under our experimental setting.

 ## 🚀Fine-tuning
 ### Install